ts-graphviz/ts-graphviz.github.io/docs/ts-graphviz/11-advanced-usage/03-using-ast.md

+---
+description: Manipulate DOT graphs at the AST level with @ts-graphviz/ast.
+---
 # Using Abstract Syntax Tree (AST)

 For advanced use cases, `@ts-graphviz/ast` provides an API to handle Abstract Syntax Trees (ASTs) of DOT language graphs.